Rysias/cds-assignments/language-assignments/language-a2/README copy.md

 ![Sentiment analysis algorithms](./output/sentiment_comparison.png)

 The first thing to note is the different scale.
 Vader has negative values while textblob is positive.
-To some extent this is expected: TextBlob has scores that range from [-1, 1] whereas Vader
+To some extent this is expected: spacytextblob has scores that range from [-1, 1] whereas Vader has scores in the range [-5, 5].
+To do a formal statistical comparison one woudl therefore have to normalise both.
+This is however beyond this assignment.

-# TODO: INVESTIGATE THIS
+Taking the scale (informally) into account, one can see that both algorithms agree on the broad tendency: fake news are generally more negative than real news.
+This seems intuitively right as negativity is generally more attention grabbing (CITATION).
+As fake news has the primary goal of engaging the reader, they have more emotional keys to play on.
+This stands in contrast to real news who also have to inform.

-## TODO
+## Todo
+- [ ] Run code to check if it works
-- [ ] Split textblob and spacy into separate files
+- [ ] Run tests